CollectionBuilder/cb-docs/docs/02_repository/generate.md

 ---
-title: Generate Your Site
+title: Generate Site
 parent: Repository
 nav_order: 3
 ---

-# Generate Your Site on a Dev Server
+# Generate Your Site

 With your project repository copied to your local machine, you can use **Jekyll** to generate and serve your site on a local development server.
 The complete website will be available to use in your browser *as if* it was on the live web--but it is only on your local computer.